wiheto/expyriment_psychology_experiments/README.md

 (For windows and graphically in OSX/Linux run visualsearch.py as program (I think))

 ### I want to edit these experiments, what do I do?

 Open up visualsearch.py or attentionalblink.py and edit the files there.
 I will comment these with time and add more structure.
 More experiments may be added.
 If something is confusing, let me know via the issues here.

+### Why are these just for demonstration purposes?

+I have not optimized the timings of the code and some testing needs to be done to make sure that ms are not lost here and there.